 Clean Air in Zero to 60 for Mission-Critical Operations

-Military and defense contractors face daily, indoor air quality (IAQ) challenges, due to contaminants released from messy manufacturing and maintenance processes.
+Military and defense contractors face daily, indoor air quality (IAQ) challenges, due to contaminants released from manufacturing and maintenance processes.
 Finishing metal machinery and components can be particularly hazardous, both to employee health and production deadlines.

 When time is money, permanent enclosures are not efficient for alternating between short-term production projects and long-term constructions.
 Mission-critical manufacturing requires moving workflows from welding and sanding to coating and painting.